 HOA Common Area Pressure Washing Contracts in Katy TX

 If you serve on an HOA board or work for a community management company in the Katy area, you're already dealing with exterior cleaning in some form.
 Community entries get dirty.
 Amenity center sidewalks grow algae.
 Monument signs turn green.
 Pool deck concrete stains.
 Perimeter fences weather out.
 And residents complain about all of it.
 The question isn't whether your community needs pressure washing.
 It's how to set up a contract that actually keeps things clean without blowing the maintenance budget.
-Our commercial pressure washing team works with HOAs across the Katy area, and this guide covers what boards and managers need to think through before signing a contract.
+This guide covers what boards and managers need to think through before requesting a commercial pressure washing contract quote.

 This is written for the people making the decisions: board members, community managers at firms like Crest Management, Associa, or RealManage, and property management committees.
 If you're a homeowner looking for info on your own home, check our HOA compliance guide for homeowners instead.